OY Carinae

-OY Carinae (abbreviated OY Car) is an eclipsing binary system approximately 277 light-years away from the Sun, classed as a cataclysmic variable.
-The system comprises an eclipsing white dwarf and red dwarf that orbit each other every 1.51 hours, and possibly a yet unconfirmed third low-mass (substellar?) companion.
+OY Carinae is an eclipsing binary star system in the southern constellation of Carina, abbreviated OY Car.
+It is located at a distance of approximately 296 light-years from the Sun, and is classed as a cataclysmic variable.
+The system comprises a double eclipsing white dwarf and red dwarf that orbit each other every 1.51 hours, and possibly a yet unconfirmed third low-mass (substellar?) companion.